 Nar Phu Valley Trekking | 19 Days

-This beautiful walk leads above the river to reach Jomsom, the headquarter town of the Mustang district, located on the old Trans-Himalayan Salt and Caravan Trail of Nepal & Tibet, which leads beyond Jomsom towards Upper Mustang. our fantastic adventure The Nar Phu Valley Trek concludes with a scenic flight or drive to beautiful Pokhara, a famous touristic spot blessed with natural wonders, with serene lakes and mountains, and then ends the last part of the journey back in Kathmandu with overwhelming time and incredible experience on the Nar Phu Valley Trekking.
+The Nar Phu Valley Trekking, a beautiful Trekking route in Nepal, leads above the river to reach Jomsom, the headquarter town of the Mustang district, located on the old Trans-Himalayan Salt and Caravan Trail of Nepal & Tibet, which leads beyond Jomsom towards Upper Mustang, and our fantastic adventure The Nar Phu Valley Trek concludes with a scenic flight to beautiful Pokhara, a famous touristic spot blessed with natural wonders with serene lakes and mountains, and then ends the last part of the journey back in Kathmandu with overwhelming time and incredible experience.

 Trip Highlights